ZEPL/zepl-documentation/docs/zeppelin_integration.md

 ## Setting Apache Zeppelin environment variables

-When you connect a repository to your ZEPL account, you need to set the following **environment variables** into your `ZEPPELIN_HOME/conf/zeppelin-env.sh` file.
+When you connect a space to your ZEPL account, you need to set the following **environment variables** into your `ZEPPELIN_HOME/conf/zeppelin-env.sh` file.
 If you don't have this file, you can create it from `ZEPPELIN_HOME/conf/zeppelin-env.sh.template`.

 ```